Developer Guide

 Other than toggling between the two lists via the GUI.
 The user can make use of the commands listguest

-to toggle between the two.
-After certain commands like filterguest
+and listvendor to toggle between the two.
+After certain commands like filterguest and filtervendor, the list also

 gets toggled automatically for the user.
-The toggling is executed depending on the state of the CommandResult
+The toggling is executed depending on the state of the CommandResult, after

 executing the user command.